 SKP stands for: Slip 1, K1, PSSO. (slip one stitch, knit one stitch, pass the slipped stitch over the knit one stitch)

-Is SKP the same as SSK?
+Is SSK the same as SKP?

-What does PSSO mean in knitting?
+What is PSSO in knitting?

 What does TBL mean in knitting terms?

 (P TBL) means to purl through the back loop & (K TBL) means to knit through back loop!
 So, instead of knitting and purling through the front part of the loop as you normally would…you will just go through the back side of the loop!

 What does M1 mean in knitting?